Xastir/Xastir/README.developers.md

 - At this point, you are almost done, but all of your changes are only in your local repository clone.
-Double check that it really works by creating a tar file of your branch, then try to build it somewhere other than in your git checkout directory:
+Double check that it really works by creating a tar file of your code from the tagged state, then try to build it somewhere other than in your git checkout directory:

       git archive --format=tar.gz --prefix=Xastir-Release-X.Y.Z/ Release-X.Y.Z > ~/src/Xastir-Release-X.Y.Z.tar.gz